DarkAssassin23/DAC-CPU/README.md

 About
 --------
-The Dark Assassin Core CPU (DAC-CPU) is a CPU based of the ARM architecture.
+The Dark Assassin Core CPU (DAC-CPU) is a CPU inspired the ARM architecture.
 This repo simulates how a the CPU works and interacts with memory.
 Example programs written in its assembly to test the functionality can be found in the